 Monderman looks at the operating burden beneath the org chart.
 Where is the work being slowed by systems switching, re-entry, and process density?
 Where is reporting absorbing too much labor?
 Where are control layers still present mainly because they were easier to add than remove?
 Where is the operating environment itself becoming harder to carry?

 The goal is not simplistic streamlining.
 It is to return usable capacity to the institution by reducing the administrative burden the system imposes on the work — and by making that burden visible enough that leaders can govern it deliberately instead of inheriting it passively.
+The best-run institutions don’t assume their operating burden is in hand—they measure it.

 Run Operational Systems Diagnostic